RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

    kubectl get all
    ```

+### Enable the Admission Controller

 <!---ADD Admission Controller and namespace limiting webhook steps here--->

+### Create a Redis Enterprise Database (REDB)

-4. Once the cluster is running, you can create a test database.
-First, define the database with the following YAML file:
+Once the cluster is running, you can create a test database.

+1. Define the database with a sample REDB custom resource YAML file.

    ```sh
    cat <<EOF > smalldb.yaml